0223juvet/shap-e_text_to_3d/README.md

 ## Contact

-For questions or bug reports, please use the following methods:
+For questions or bug reports, please use the following method:

 - GitHub Issues: [issues](https://github.com/0223juvet/shap-e_text_to_3d/issues)